BrenoFariasdaSilva/Worked-Example-Miner/README.md

 ## Setup

-This section provides instructions for installing the Python Language and Pip Python package manager and the project's requirements, such as `make` and `mvn`.
+This section provides instructions for installing the Python Language and Pip Python package manager and the project's requirements, such as `git`, `make` and `mvn`.

+### Clone the Repository

+To clone this repository, follow the [Clone with Submodules](#clone-with-submodules) instructions below.
+This will ensure that you have all the necessary submodules (AutoMetric and CK) included in your local copy of the repository.
+In case you prefer to clone the repository without the submodules, you can follow the [Clone without Submodules (Not Recommended)](#clone-without-submodules-not-recommended) instructions, but please note that this is not recommended and before running the scripts, you will need to clone the submodules manually by following the [Clone Submodules](#clone-submodules) instructions.

-### Clone with Submodules
+#### Clone with Submodules

 In order to clone this repository with the submodules (AutoMetric and CK), you can use the following command: